krosk/simutrans-android-docker-build/dev_notes.md

 There is no reason to downgrade compiler as of now.

 Fluidsynth and its dependencies has used Android 7019983, based on clang 9.0.9; this targets androidabi24, but not much more information.

+29/08 a new issue has appeared while compiling curl; environment architecture scripts such as ```project/jni/openssl/setCrossEnvironment-arm64-v8a.sh``` have previously used ```AR="$NDK/toolchains/llvm/prebuilt/$MYARCH/bin/$GCCPREFIX-ar"```.
+For application, this script has been updated somewhere along the line to ```AR="$NDK/toolchains/llvm/prebuilt/$MYARCH/bin/llvm-ar"```.
+Indeed, on ndk r22, $GCCPREFIX-ar and llvm-ar both exist, but on ndk r23, only llvm-ar exists.
+Only llvm-ranlib is introduced starting from ndk r22 (or ndk r21, not confirmed).

 # api target